dilivius/overtime/README.md

 - x Admin dashboard
 - x Block non-admins from accessing the Admin Dashboard
 - Email summary to managers for approval
-- Needs to be documented if employee did not do overtime
+- x Needs to be documented if employee did not do overtime

 ## UI:
 - x Bootstrap -> formatting